Tokimayo/freemarket_sample_52a/README.md

 ### Association
 - has_one :user_addresses, dependent: destroy
 - has_one :shipping_addresses, dependent: destroy
-- has_many :items, dependent: destroy
+- has_many :items, dependent: destroy, through: :receipt
 - has_many :comments, dependent: destroy

 ## user_addressesテーブル